 His first feature film Touching Down received numerous film festival awards and nominations, including both the Jury Prize and Audience Awards at the Sacramento Intl Film & Music Festival, and the Bronze REMI Award at WorldFest-Houston.
 It also landed two Best Actress nominations for Sarah Lewis at The Method Fest Film Festival in L.A.
 Awakening was his first short film.
 After screening at several festivals, it was picked up for world distribution by The Spiritual Cinema Circle where it played in over 80 countries.
 Chris has made six more short films since; Life, Rachel, The Killing of Mary Surratt, Proposal, Happiness, and First Date.
 Life (about the Baby Safe Surrender program) was also made into a series of English and Spanish language Public Service Announcements and was nominated for an Emmy.
 The PSAs played for millions throughout California and were ultimately picked up by both Los Angeles and Kern Counties as their official Safe Surrender Program commercials.

 Rachel and The Killing of Mary Surratt are Watermark’s most successful films to date.
 Combined, they have played in over 125 cities in 40 countries.
-They’ve screened at over 30 film festivals around the world, including two Oscar-qualifying fests (L.A.
+They’ve screened at over 35 film festivals around the world, including two Oscar-qualifying fests (L.A.
 ShortsFest [twice] and Cleveland International).
-Lead actress of Rachel (Kelly Nixon) was also awarded Best Actress at VisionFest-New York - the first time in the festival’s history this award went to an actor in a short film instead of a feature.
+Lead actress of Rachel (Kelly Nixon) was also awarded Best Actress at VisionFest-New York...the first time in the festival’s history this award went to an actor in a short film instead of a feature.
 The Killing of Mary Surratt, about the first woman in America executed by the federal government for her role in the Lincoln assassination, was later picked up for distribution by the Surratt House Museum in Maryland and at Ford’s Theatre National Museum in Washington DC.
 Proposal landed actor Eric Wheeler a Best Actor nomination at VisionFest-New York, and played at over 15 festivals before finally airing on the ShortsHD Channel in the UK, Africa, and the US.
 In fact, Rachel and The Killing of Mary Surratt and Proposal have all been picked up for world distribution by the ShortsHD Channel.
 Happiness is on its film festival run, winning multiple awards and nominations including Best Short Film and Best Actress (for Sierra Hersek) at VisionFest-New York.

 Heather King has been co-writing and co-producing films since Watermark’s first film, Touching Down.
 From costumes to craft services to watching the kiddos on shoot days with no baby sitters, she has her hand in all aspects of production.
 She began with proofing and editing Chris’ screenplays, and moved into co-writing (her favorite aspect) with Awakening and Rachel.